syselement/ine-notes/ejpt/hostnetwork-penetration-testing/3-metasploit/win-post-msf.md

 run
 ```

-- Successfull maintained access.
+- Successful maintained access.
 Once the persistent backdoor is installed, it's going to continue to run (across restarts) as a service and a multi handler listening to a connection will receive a connection from the service.

 ![Metasploit - exploit/windows/local/persistence_service](.gitbook/assets/image-20230419223324328.png)